vuejs/eslint-plugin-vue/docs/rules/no-unused-components.md

 }
 ```

-- `ignoreWhenBindingPresent` ... surpresses all errors if binding has been detected in the template
+- `ignoreWhenBindingPresent` ... suppresses all errors if binding has been detected in the template
     default `true`